cloudmesh-community/book/chapters/devops/puppet.md

 ## Overiew

-:o: overview needs to be changed as its part of the devops section and we need to avoid repetition.
-We will do change once it is integrated.

 Configuration management is an important task of IT department in any organization.
-It is a process of managing changes in infrastructure in a structured and systematic way.
-Configuring large infrastructure has always been a tedious task.
-Moreover in case of any technical glitches when updating software, manual rolling back the infrastructure to previous version of the software is time consuming and error prone.
+It is process of managing infrastructure changes in structured and systematic way.
+Manual rolling back of infrastructure to previous version of software is cumbersome, time consuming and error prone.
-Puppet is a configuration management tool that makes the complex task of deploying new software, updating software updates , rolling back software on large cluster easily and in efficient way.
+Puppet is configuration management tool that simplifies complex task of deploying new software, applying software updates and rollback software packages in large cluster efficiently.
 Puppet does this through Infrastructure as Code (IAC).
-In this process code is written for infrastructure on one central location and is pushed to all the nodes in all environments (Dev, Test, Production) using puppet as tool.
+Code is written for infrastructure on one central location and is pushed to nodes in all environments (Dev, Test, Production) using puppet tool.
-Configuration management tool has two approaches for managing infrastructure configuration push and pull.
-In push configuration, infrastructure as code is pushed from centralized server to the nodes where as in pull configuration nodes pulls the infrastructure as code from central server as shown in +@fig:InfrastructureAsCode.
+Configuration management tool has two approaches for managing infrastructure.
+Configuration push and pull.
+In push configuration, infrastructure as code is pushed from centralized server to nodes whereas in pull configuration nodes pulls infrastructure as code from central server as shown in +@fig:InfrastructureAsCode.

 ![Infrastructure As Code](Images/IAC.jpg){#fig:InfrastructureAsCode}